 - Harm to the Environment

 The environment is an ongoing concern in this day in age.
 With GMOs in the picture now, environmental concerns such as pollution and wildlife.
 Pollution is on the rise, but even more with the use of GMO crops.
-In North America where GMO crops of soybean, cotton, and maize are grown on acres of land, the number of weed killers have continued to rise.
+In North America where GMO crops of soybean, cotton, and maize are grown on acres of land, the number of weed killers has continued to rise.
 This increase can be seen by the growth of sales of RoundUp as well as the company’s expansion with new factories being built.
 Wildlife is frequently harmed by the human race.
 For example, in the U.S., there has been a large reduction of the well-known Monarch butterfly due to losing their habit by the use of RoundUp Ready GMO crop with the weed killer: glyphosate.